aidos-lab/Topo_LLM_public/README.md

 ### Config file management

 We use [Hydra](https://hydra.cc/docs/patterns/configuring_experiments/) for the config managment.
-Please see the documentation and the experiments below for examples on how to use the config file and command line overrides.
+Please see the documentation and the experiments below for examples on how to use the config files in `configs` and command line overrides.

 ### Data directory